-In 2013, March 14th was declared National Reuben Sandwich Day by the city of Omaha, birthplace of the Reuben Sandwich.
+In 2013, March 14th was declared National Reuben Sandwich Day by the city of Omaha, the birthplace of the Reuben Sandwich.
 Today we have the history of the Reuben sandwich and Reuben-inspired recipes, including a Reuben biscuits recipe, below.

 HISTORY OF THE REUBEN SANDWICH